Pschroet/offene-register-searcher/README.md

-Simple search tool for the data in JSONL from Offene Register
+Simple search tool for the data in JSONL format from Offene Register
 ===============

 Goes through a JSONL file and searches for given terms in the name of the company and the attributes of the officers of the company.